Hand-Picked Daily GUN DEALS

 Although the PDP is a bit chunkier when it comes to concealed carry, the compact version is still more than manageable with a good holster and appropriate attire.

 Sean has put over 10,000 rounds through his main Walther PDP, so be sure to read up on his thoughts here or watch the video review below.
-Between him and our editor, Wyatt, they have five PDPs --- nuff said.
+Between the entire PPT staff, we have over a dozen PDPs — nuff said.

 Pros